Event Marketing Strategies: The Small Business and Nonprofit Guide

 Build brand awareness

-As a small business or organization that wants to have an edge over the competition, it’s important to be creative when promoting your products and services.
+As a small business or organization that wants an edge over the competition, events help you be creative when promoting your products and services.

 Different types of event marketing